-ATSU wants all faculty members to also be active in scholarship.
+ATSU wants all faculty members to be active in scholarship.
 Productivity in this area will be assessed by each faculty member's department chair/academic administrator and noted on annual evaluations of faculty activity.
-There are a variety of ways (defined below) faculty members may demonstrate scholarly productivity.
+As defined in this guideline, faculty members may demonstrate scholarly productivity in a variety of ways.
 Faculty members seeking promotion should be productive in at least one form of scholarship.
 Faculty scholarship must lead to progress in accomplishing ATSU's mission or goals to be considered in promotion.